DIY Media Toolbox

 Facebook.com

-Primary purpose: Stalking that cute girl from your history recitation-hey, she’s single!
+Primary purpose: Stalking that cute new girl from work-hey, she’s single!
 And her screen name is “HotandSexy4U.”
 Sweet.

-What you’ll get: A profile, a comment “wall,” groups (”I went to a public school… bitch” is one of the most popular), party invitations, photo hosting.
+What you’ll get: A profile, a comment “wall,” groups (”I went to a public school… bitch” is one of the most popular), party/event invitations, photo hosting.

 Cost: Free